-Beam Project offers training for professionals who work with children, based on lived experience of child sexual abuse.
+Beam Project offers workshops for professionals who work with children, including social work, police and healthcare professionals.
 In particular, we focus on:

 – Our personal stories of sexual abuse at home and in institutional settings, going through the court process, and how services might be improved from a survivor-led point of view

 – The reasons why children find it so hard to tell us if they’re being sexually abused (with references to personal experience)

 – How to encourage children to speak out, despite the obstacles they face (including an ‘ideal conversation’ model you can have with children which addresses underlying themes of abuse to build trust and demonstrate understanding… without asking leading questions); and